hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_3/para-bhakti_or_supreme_devotion/119_universal_love_and_how_it_leads_to_self-surrender.md

-As a result of this kind of intense all-absorbing love, comes the feeling of perfect self-surrender, the conviction that nothing that happens is against us, Aprâtikulya.
+As a result of this kind of intense all-absorbing love, comes the feeling of perfect self-surrender, the conviction that nothing that happens is against us, Aprātikulya.
 Then the loving soul is able to say, if pain comes, "Welcome pain."
 If misery comes, it will say, "Welcome misery, you are also from the Beloved."
 If a serpent comes, it will say, "Welcome serpent."
 If death comes, such a Bhakta will welcome it with a